SoftHai/Bulls-Eye/doc/URLDefenition.md

-#Routing Engine

-##Route Definition
+#URL Definition
-The route defenition is located in the COMMON namespace.
-This is because the definition will be used in Client-Side (replacing Variables against data) and on the Server-Side (Parsing the route and extracting the Variables).
+The URL defenition is located in the COMMON namespace.
+This is because the definition will be used in Client-Side (replacing Variables against data) and on the Server-Side (Parsing the url and extracting the Variables).

-The route defenition is presented by the object `RouteDef`.
+The URL defenition is presented by the object `URL`.

-You can create a route defenition by passing the route in different styles to the RouteDef Constructors.
+You can create an url defenition by passing the URL in different styles to the URL Constructors.
 The following styles (constructors) are supported:<br/>

-* Objects (Constructor: `RouteDef.fromObjects(...)`)
+* Objects (Constructor: `URL.fromObjects(...)`)
-* Mixed  (Constructor: `RouteDef.fromMixed(...)`)
+* Mixed  (Constructor: `URL.fromMixed(...)`)
-* String (Constructor: `RouteDef(...)`)
+* String (Constructor: `URL(...)`)

 All styles have its own adventages and disadvantages (see below).

-Optional you can pass a Route-Name for the `RouteDef`.
-By default that will be the route string (`route.toString()`).
+Optional you can pass a URL-Name for the `URL`.
+By default that will be the URL string (`url.toString()`).
 This name will be used in Exceptions, Outputs and so one. <br/>
-Its easier to recognize a route named "ToDo List Item" than "/ToDo/:List/:item".
-Especially with many long routes.
+Its easier to recognize an URL named "ToDo List Item" than "/ToDo/:List/:item".
+Especially with many long URLs.

-###Supported URL-Part
+##Supported URL-Part

 A URL-Part is all between two '/'.
 The following parts are supported:
 * **Static**: This is an static string part of an URL (e.g. /`ToDo`/:ID)